jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/master_data.md

 * **Challenges**: Requires significant investment in a centralized system, can lead to bottlenecks, and may be less responsive to local or departmental needs.

 2. **Decentralized Master Data Management**
 * **Description**: In this variant, master data is managed locally within different departments or business units without a central repository.
-Each unit maintains its own master data.
+Each unit maintains its master data.
 * **Advantages**: Offers flexibility and allows departments to manage data according to their specific needs and processes, enabling quicker responses to local requirements.
 * **Challenges**: Increases the risk of data inconsistencies across the organization, complicates data integration efforts, and makes enterprise-wide data governance more challenging.